Kailesh Jagutpal

-Kailesh Kumar Singh Jagutpal, more commonly known as Kailesh Jagutpal (born 1 November 1969) is a Mauritian politician.
+Kailesh Kumar Singh Jagutpal (born 1 November 1969) is a Mauritian politician.
+He served as Minister of Health and Wellness from 2019 until 2024.

 Early life, education & medical career

 Kailesh Jagutpal grew up in the village of Grand Bois which is located in the district of Savanne District in the south of Mauritius.
 He attended the Sookdeo Bissoondoyal State Secondary School before completing his secondary education at the Royal College Curepipe.
 Then he studied medicine at Patna Medical College and Hospital in Bihar, India before returning to Mauritius where he joined the Civil Service as Medical and Health Officer.
 From 2004 to 2006 he specialised in Psychiatry by studying at the Banaras Hindu University in Varanasi, India before returning to Mauritius.
 In addition to his role as psychiatrist at the Jawaharlal Nehru Hospital in Rose-Belle he was also elected as Chairman of the Medical Council of Mauritius, a position which he held from 2016 to 2019.